GRBs from Collapse of Thorne-\.Zytkow-like Objects as the Aftermath of WD-NS Coalescence: Explanations for two peculiar GRBs

 \item $n_{0}$.
-The interstellar medium density is contrained at $n_{0} = 12.5_{-2.02}^{+22.64} ~\rm cm^{-3}$.
-Such a large value is consistent with the observational fact that the burst is located in the host galaxy with a small offset \citep{Zha2021}, likely a denser area with higher star-formation rate, yet it allows the possibility of forming a WD-NS system \citep{Zho2020,Too2018}.
+The interstellar medium density is contained at $11.80_{-3.03}^{+10.66} ~\rm cm^{-3}$.
+Such a large value is consistent with the observational fact that the burst is located in the host galaxy with a small offset \citep{Zha2021}, likely a denser area with a higher star-formation rate, yet it allows the possibility of forming a WD-NS system \citep{Too2018, Zho2020}.